DEC confirms invasive emerald ash borer in Adirondack Park

-CHESTER — The New York State Department of Environmental Conservation announced last week that the emerald ash borer has been confirmed in Warren County.
+CHESTER — The state Department of Environmental Conservation announced last week that the emerald ash borer has been confirmed in Warren County.

 This marks the first confirmed case of EAB within the Adirondack Park, according to a DEC news release.